The Boys with the Golden Stars: Distribution

 The stepmother digs up a grave in the garden to bury the young princes.
 Illustration by Henry Justice Ford for Andrew Lang's The Violet Fairy Book (1901).

 Analysing some of the available variants of tale type 707 during his lifetime, Romanian folklorist Lazar Saineanu suggested that the killing of the twin children and their rebirth in a cycle of metamorphoses seemed "typical" to Eastern Europe: in Romania; Belarus; in Serbia; in the Bukovina region; in Croatia; Bosnia, Moldavia, Bulgaria, Poland, Ukraine, Czech Republic, Slovakia, and among the Transylvanian Saxons.

 Hungarian scholar Ágnes Kovács stated that this was the "Eastern European subtype" of the tale Cei doi fraţi cu păr de aur ("The Twin Brothers With Golden Hair"), found "all across the Romanian language territories", as well in Hungarian speaking regions.
 In addition, Ákos Dömötor, in the 1988 revised edition of Hungarian Folktale Catalogue, noted its presence across the countries bordering Hungary and in Southeastern Europe.

-Similarly, professor Jack V. Haney, in the commentaries to one Slavic variant, noted that the twins' cycle of transformations (from humans, to trees, to lambs and humans again) appears in tales from Belarus, Ukraine, Poland, Czechia, and Slovakia.
+Similarly, professor Jack V. Haney, in the commentaries to one Slavic variant, noted that the twins' cycle of transformations (from humans, to trees, to lambs and humans again) appears in tales from Belarus, Ukraine, Poland, Czech Republic and Slovakia.
 In this regard, according to Russian folklorist Lev Barag and Belarusian scholarship, the twins' cycle of reincarnations appears in "some" variants from Belarus and Ukraine, as well as in West Slavic texts.

 Professor Reginetta Haboucha remarked that the reincarnation cycle of these variants (human - tree - sheep - human) constitutes a new type she identified as **707B, "Truth Comes to Light" - a combination between type 707 and "essential elements" from type AT 780A, "The Cannibalistic Brothers".